-Response: The company doesn't engage in any start-up operations in relation to the goods under consideration.
+The Respondent did not engage in any start-up operations in relation to the goods under consideration during the investigation period.

 9 State the total cost of the start-up operation and the way that your company has treated the costs of the start-up operation it its accounting records.